- In addition to recommendations, what else is in the application?

 1. In addition to recommendations, what else is in the application?

-The materials in the links are close duplicates to materials in the actual application.
+The materials in the links are close duplicates to materials that are in the actual application.

 - Application Instructions

-- Details about the application and completing it (Learning Content item A) are available in the application only.
+- Application completion instructions (Learning Content item A) are available in the application only.

-- You will provide basic information about what you are seeking including program preferences and alternatives.
-You will also give us the name of a Reference; you will submit a Statement; and respond to questions about conduct and your passport.
+- Provide basic information about your interests including program preferences and alternatives.
+You will also give contact information for a Personal Reference (see instructions in the application); submit a Statement; and respond to questions about conduct and passport.

-- These are items that others complete in support of your application.
+- These are items that others complete online in support of your application.

 - Attached Documents